This passage occurs in the RCL

 ει τι ("whatever" 18.28) The exact construction of the phrase "Pay what you owe me" is rather interesting.
 It actually includes an "ει τι" phrase.
 This phrase is normally translated "if anything," as if to say, the man was not even really sure what the debt was, if in fact, it was anything.

 παρακαλεω ("encourage"/"plead"; 18.29, 32) This is a powerful theological word used twice in this section.
-Also used in the present tense.
-Here the image is one of constant begging (used in present tense).
+In verse 29, the verb is used in the imperfect tense.
+Jesus (Matthew) presents us with an image of one constantly begging.
 (The word for Holy Spirit is derived from this word: "paraclete")